rogeruiz/srht-writing/content/en/writing/data-classes-in-python/index.md

       return not result
 ```

-Now that we can compare instances of the `SimpleFlag`, we can think about
+Now that we can compare instances of `SimpleFlag`, we can think about
 **hashability & making this class hashable**.
 In order to do that we'll need to
 create a `__hash__` deterministic method that returns a value based on the
 unique properties of the class.